rezamokaram/my-notes/cncf/redis/refrence.md

     CONFIG SET maxmemory-policy allkeys-lru
 ```

 Choosing the appropriate eviction policy depends on your application's specific requirements and access patterns.
 Understanding these policies helps in optimizing Redis's performance and ensuring efficient memory utilization.

+# Client Handling

+TODO